 Scale Definition AAA (ifs) Exceptionally Strong.
 Exceptionally Strong capacity to meet policy holders and contract obligations.
-Risk factors are minimal, and impact of any adverse business and economic factors is expected to be extremely small.
-AA++ (ifs) AA+ (ifs) Very Strong.
+Risk factors are minimal, a impact of any adverse business and economic factors is expected to be extremely small.
+AA++ (ifs) Very Strong.
 Very Strong capacity to meet policy holders and contract obligations.
-Risk factors are very low, and the impact of any adverse business and economic factors is expected to be very small.
-AA (ifs) A++ (ifs) Strong Strong comparity to must policy holders and contract chligations.
-Disk factors are law, and the immediat of any advance hypinase A+ (ifs) Strong.
+Risk factors are very low, and the impact of any AA+ (ifs) AA (ifs) adverse business and economic factors is expected to be very small.
+A++ (ifs) A+ (ifs) A (ifs) Strong.
 Strong capacity to meet policy holders and contract obligations.
 Risk factors are low, and the impact of any adverse business and economic factors is expected to be small.
-A (ifs) BBB++ (ifs) Cool Cool and the terror terror bulleness of a structure Distributions.
-Distributions and the investor formation business BBB+ (ifs) Good.
+BBB++ (ifs) BBB+ (ifs) BBB (ifs) Good.
 Good capacity to meet policy holders and contract obligations.
-Risk factors are moderate, and the impact of any adverse business and economic factors is expected to be manageable.
-BBB (ifs) BB++ (ifs) Made 4 Made 4 and 1994 whether and a structure blicking.
-There is a single factor of side factors are added as BB+ (ifs) Modest.
+Risk factors are moderate, and the impact of any adverse and economic factors is expected to be manageable.
+BB++ (ifs) BB+ (ifs) BB (ifs) Modest.
 Modest capacity to meet policy holders and contract obligations.
 Though positive factors are present, risk factors are relatively high, and the impact of any adverse business and economic factors is expected to be significant.
-BB (ifs) B++ (ifs) Weak Weak apparity to most policy holders and contract obligations.
-Disk feature are high and the impact of any advance by increased B + (ifs) Weak.
+B++ (ifs) B+ (ifs) B (ifs) Weak.
 Weak capacity to meet policy holders and contract obligations.
 Risk factors are high, and the impact of any adverse business and economic factors is expected to be very significant.
-B (ifs) CCC (ifs) Norm Weste Versiente en einste aller helden enderste stellistigen Dieleferten en die de de de de CC (ifs) Very Weak.
+CCC (ifs) CC (ifs) C (ifs) Very Weak.
 Very weak capacity to meet policy holders and contract obligations.
-Risk factors are very high, and the impact of any adverse business and economic factors may lead to insolvency or liquidity impairment C (ifs) actorise susmess and economic racios may read to insolvency of inquirity impairment
+Risk factors are very high, and the impact of any adverse business and economic factors may lead to insolvency or liquidity impairment D (ifs) Distressed.

-D (ifs) Distressed.
 Extremely weak capacity with limited liquid assets to meet policy holders and contract obligations, or subjected to some form of regulatory intervention or declared insolvent by the regulator.

 Outlook (Stable, Positive, Negative, Developing) Indicates the potential and direction of a rating over the intermediate term in response to trends in economic and/or fundamental business/financial conditions.
 It is not necessarily a precursor to a rating change.
 'Stable' outlook means a rating is not likely to change.
 'Positive' means it may be raised.
 'Negative' means it may be lowered.
 Where the trends have conflicting elements, the outlook may be described as 'Developing'.

 Rating Watch Alerts to the possibility of a rating change subsequent to, or, in anticipation of some material identifiable event with indeterminable rating implications.
 But it does not mean that a rating change is inevitable.
 A watch should be resolved within foreseeable future, but may continue if underlying circumstances are not settled.
 Rating watch may accompany rating outlook of the respective opinion.

 Suspension It is not possible to update an opinion due to lack of requisite information.
 Opinion should be resumed in foreseeable future.
 However, if this does not happen within six (6) months, the rating should be considered withdrawn.

 Withdrawn A rating is withdrawn on a) termination of rating mandate, b) cessation of underlying entity, c) the debt instrument is redeemed, d) the rating remains suspended for six months, e) the entity/issuer defaults., or/and f) PACRA finds it impractical to surveill the opinion due to lack of requisite information.

-Harmonization A change in rating due to revision in applicable methodology or underlying scale. -- -- --- -- ---
+Harmonization A change in rating due to revision in applicable methodology or underlying scale.